Post Brexit intellectual property rights

 The UK Government proposes to retain the existing EU law (EU Biotech Directive) relating to biotech inventions after exit day.
 Therefore, the legal requirements for patenting biotech inventions will remain in place - these requirements are already implemented in UK national patent law.
 Patent examiners will continue to apply the same law when examining patent applications in this area.
 Third parties who wish to challenge the validity of a patent will be able to do so on the same grounds as at present.

-The UK will essentially mirror the existing EU law relating to SPCs after the transition period.
-The SPC regime in the UK will continue to operate as before.
-In particular, the requirements for obtaining an SPC, and the process for applying for an SPC, will be largely unchanged.
+After the transition period, the SPC regime in the UK will continue to operate largely as before.
+The requirements for obtaining an SPC will be largely unchanged.
+However, under the Northern Ireland protocol, the process for applying for an SPC in the UK will change as explained below.

 D Young & Co will continue to be able to represent clients in relation to SPCs.
 Although SPCs are based on EU legislation they are national rights, so the filing of SPCs will remain unchanged.
-There will be no change in our ability to file UK SPCs, nor in other EU countries on which we continue to instruct our trusted network of SPC agents as now.
+There will be no change in our ability to file UK SPCs, nor SPCs in other European countries where we will continue to instruct our trusted network of SPC agents, as now.

 New SPCs based on UK marketing authorisations